 In 1795 the Manor of Heddington (including this land and mill) was inherited by Mary Jones; and in 1815 by Edward Latimer.
 In 1830 Latimer unsuccessfully prosecuted Joseph Simmonds, a labourer of Headington, for stealing a bushel of wheat from Bayswater Mill worth 2/-.
 In 1845, the Manor passed to his son, Digby Latimer.

 In 1876, Digby Latimer, the son of Edward Latimer and the current Lord of the Manor of Heddington, went bankrupt.
 His estate at Sandhill and Bayswater was put up for sale, and and advertisement in Jackson’s Oxford Journal of 20 May 1976 described it as a “Water Corn Mill (with Ten-horse-power Auxiliary Steam Engine), working four pairs of stones, and known as ‘Bayswater Mill’”.

-The mill was auctioned on 31 May that year at the Roebuck Hotel in Oxford by Jonas Paxton, Son & Castle, and was described thus:
+On 31 May 1876 the mill was auctioned at the Roebuck Hotel in Oxford by Jonas Paxton, Son & Castle, and was described thus: